Share this post on:

 The right thing to do is always make decisions leading to Class 1 and Class 2 behaviors.

-These behaviors will typically lead to long-term pleasure.
-But, on the other hand, it’s essential to avoid the traps of Class 3 behaviors.
+These behaviors typically lead to long-term pleasure.
+However, it’s essential to avoid the traps of Class 3 behaviors.

 This kind of behavior feels good on the surface (short-term pleasure).
 However, the long-term consequences are rarely, if ever, pleasurable (long-term pain).

-Likewise, being aware of the consequences of Class 4 behaviors is essential.
-This is often characterized by unconscious emotional responses, habits, and behaviors that catch us off guard.
+Likewise, it is essential to be aware of the consequences of Class 4 behaviors.
+These are often characterized by unconscious emotional responses, habits, and behaviors that catch us off guard.

 You will recognize these experiences because they don’t feel good and lead to painful consequences.